Modern Radio Systems Engineering

 Exam: oral (approx. 20min)

-Due to the raging corona pandemic, we will perform online lectures using Zoom.
-The login information for the online lectures can be found in ILIAS.
-Furthermore, ILIAS will be the central platform for all documents and video recordings, so please sign up via the provided link above.
+Due to the current regulations, the lectures will be held IN PRESENCE at Nachrichtentechnik-Hörsaal (NTI).
+ILIAS will be the central platform for all documents regarding the lecture slides and tutorials, so please sign up via the provided link above.

 The course gives a general overview of radio systems and their components.
 Therefore the focus is on the analogue parts of the system with their non-idealities.
 Based on the physical functionality of the various building blocks of a modern radio system parameters are derived, which allow the consideration of their influence on the overall system performance.

-The tutorials can be completed this year in self-study with SystemVue Software.
+The tutorials will be also held in presence this year at SCC Pool F (Room 20.29) with SystemVue Software.
 The tasks and descriptions can be found in ILIAS.

 (The lecturer reserves the right to alter the contents of the tutorial without prior notification.)